4Source/open-editors-obsidian-plugin/README.md

-# Open Tabs Obsidian Plugin
+# Open Editors Obsidian Plugin
 > [!WARNING]
 > This Plugin is under Development!